powsybl/powsybl-tutorials/metrix/src/main/README.md

 #### Goal:

-We want to observe the flows on all the structures of our network in the nominal case (N) and when line S_SO_S1 is removed (N-1).
+We want to observe the flows on all the network elements in the base case (N) and when line S_SO_S1 is removed (N-1).

 #### In practice

-- Create a Metrix configuration script in which we declare want results on all the works of the network (if necessary, see syntax below).
+- Create a Metrix configuration script in which we declare that we want results on all the network elements of the network (if necessary, see syntax below).

 - Create a list of defects containing only the N-1 on the work S_SO_1 (if needed, see syntax below).

-- Create a Metrix calculation that points to the defined multi-situation previously, the configuration script and the list of contingencies (see reminder of the previous section if necessary).
+- Create a Metrix calculation that points to the previously defined multi-situation, the configuration script and the list of contingencies (see reminder of the previous section if necessary).

 - Launch the calculation and note the flows on the structures on the